 And at last, the minis!
 Note the heavy weapon options on the upper back mount on several of these.
 Then note the £2.50 price apiece and the square bases!
 These fossils show up every now and then on eBay.

-~ Anyone still have some of these burly boys on dusty shelves, or EGADS on the tabletop?
+~ Anyone still have some of these burly metal 40K Robots on dusty shelves, or EGADS on the tabletop?